<< Click to Display Table of Contents >> Navigation: Payroll Module > Payroll - Further Topics > NSSA |

 Fortnightly ZiG Payroll If you are running a fortnightly Payroll, when the pop-up screen displays: - Enter/ accept the 'Contribution Threshold' the ZiG equivalentof USD 15.75 (USD 31.50/2) if there are 2 fortnights paid in the month multiplied by the current interbank Mid-Rate, or - Enter/ accept the 'Contribution Threshold' the ZiG equivalentof USD 10.50 (USD 31.50/3) if there are 3 fortnights paid in the month multiplied by the current interbank Mid-Rate for both employee and employer. - Enter/ accept the 'Period Limit' the ZiG equivalent of USD 350.00 (USD 700.00/2 ) if there are 2 fortnights paid in the month multiplied by the current interbank Mid-Rate, or - Enter/ accept the 'Period Limit' the ZiG equivalent of USD 233.3333 (USD 700.00/3) if there are 3 fortnights paid in the month multiplied by the current interbank Mid-Rate. - Make sure Period Limit currency is set as ZiG - Click 'Save and continue' |

-The NSSA report has to be set up in order to display the NSSA and WCIF contributions.
+The NSSA report has to be set up in order to display the NSSA and APWCS contributions.
 It also has to have the total of the total insurable earnings which currently include your basic only.

 NOTHING TO PREVIEW If the organization has a number of payrolls that are being consolidated then it would be possible to print the NSSA report from that consolidation payroll. |

-To generate the NSSA P4 form go to: 1.'Utilities', 'Exports', 'Pensions', then 'NSSA P4' menu options 2.Enter the Account Name, Employer SSR No, and Employer EC No. 3.Click 'Ok' to proceed' 4.on the Range Selection window, select the employee(s) you would like to generate the report for.
+Note: For Multicurrency payrolls, tick 'Multi currency Export'.
+This will generate two NSSA P4 reports: one in USD and another in ZWG, split according to currency proportions.
+3.Click 'Ok' to proceed' 4.On the Range Selection window, select the employee(s) you would like to generate the report for.
 If no employees are selected, the report will be generated for the entire payroll.
-5.Click 'Ok' to proceed 6.Enter the Destination Folder.
-This is the location were the NSSA P4 will be saved to.
+5.Click 'Ok' to proceed 6.Specify the Destination Folder where the NSSA P4 file will be saved.
 7.Click 'Ok' to proceed and Belina will export the file.
-8.Go onto the NSSA portal, browse for the P4 form generated above and upload it into the NSSA system.
+8.Go onto the NSSA portal, browse for the NSSA P4 form generated above and upload it into the NSSA system.

 If you have made adjustments to NSSA using a separate NSSA adjustment code then this code may be included on the report.
 If you setup your NSSA adjustment Transaction Code under the category ‘Deduction - Pension’ then it is a simple matter of setting up that report to take into account the Transaction Code.